Ciamuthama/Quote-Machine/README.md

 ## Features ✨

 - Generate random quotes from a diverse collection. 🌈
-- Option to specify a category for the quotes (e.g., motivational, funny, inspirational). 🚀
-- Retrieve quotes from an external API for an expanded selection. 🌐
 - Interactive and user-friendly interface. 🤗

 ## Installation ⚙️